Smart Ways to Save Money While Trekking in Nepal

 3. What should I buy in Nepal?

-➤ Nepal has plenty of souvenirs you can choose to take back home.
+➤ Nepal has plenty of souvenirs that you can choose to take back home.
 From singing bowls to Thangka painting and Pasmina shawls to beads and jewelry, you can have anything of your choice.
 The other souvenirs can be the national weapon, Khukuri, rice paper products, tea and rich spices.

 4. Can you see Mount Everest from Kathmandu?